micahjsmith/website/content/pages/home.md

 #

-I am a recent graduate of Columbia University, now living in historic Little Italy and drinking large quantities of espresso.
-I currently work as a Research Analyst at the Federal Reserve Bank of New York.
-I'm interested in machine learning, data analysis, security, cryptography, and policy.
+I am a first year PhD student in computer science at MIT.
+I work with Kalyan Veeramachaneni in the Data To AI lab.

-I like espresso (see above), public transit, crosswords, BBQ, and sports.
-One of my greatest fears in life is that my fantasy football team performs no better than random chance, but we'll see about that now, won't we.
+I'm interested in machine learning, data science, software engineering, espresso, public transit, crosswords, BBQ, sports, and so on.
+One of my greatest fears in life is that my fantasy football teams perform no better than random chance, but we'll see about that now, won't we.
 I code in Julia, Matlab, Python, Bash, C/C++, Java, and R.

 Everything on this site reflects my personal views only.